Pilgrims, Pasteries and Progress

 The walk out of Coimbra was a bit chaotic.
 The streets were very busy with cars pedestrians on their way to work, and delivery vans loading and unloading merchandise on the sidewalks.
 Although The Way is well marked, within the city limits the markers are stylish, understated, brass plaques sunk into the cobblestone sidewalks.
 While aesthetically pleasing, these markers are very difficult to spot from a distance, especially when the sidewalks are busy and full.

-At the edge of town we sported Peter and Sue for the first time in a couple of days.
-They were with Rita, but almost immediately we parted ways, as she headed over a bridge rest of didn't cross due to an arrow we belatedly saw.
-That was the last we saw of her until we met again in the albergue, and apparently it was the beginning of a misadventure for her, albeit one with a happy ending.
+At the edge of town, we sported Peter and Sue for the first time in a couple of days.
+They were with Rita, but almost immediately we parted ways, as she headed over a bridge the rest of us didn't cross due to an arrow we belatedly saw.
+That was the last we saw of her until we met again in the albergue, and apparently, it was the beginning of a misadventure for her, albeit one with a happy ending.

 After leaving the city behind, the trail wound through small villages, and what felt like suburbs.
 We climbed for much of the morning, occasionally getting quite nice views of the city and surrounding hills behind us.
 One thing we've been enjoying are the animals we see in the suburban areas, and today we stopped for a few minutes to watch a small group of goats.

-The afternoon passed pleasantly enough, as we made our way through several more villages, one of them decorated all the way through with red and white flowers, and colorful banners above the street.
+The afternoon passed pleasantly enough, as we made our way through several more villages, one of them decorated all the way through with red and white flowers and colourful banners above the street.

 The final stretch into Mealhada was a downhill track through an olive grove and some vineyards.
 We heard a Cuckoo calling as we passed through, which was kind of nice.

-The Hilario albergue is gorgeous, with lots of beds and private rooms, a covered courtyard to sit in and do laundry, and a clothesline.
+Hilario albergue is gorgeous, with lots of beds and private rooms, a covered courtyard to sit in and do laundry, and a clothesline.
 The owner is also very nice, and there is a restaurant and snack bar out front.
-However, the albergue is located on a busy road heading out of town, which has a lot of restaurants, and brings to mind the strips outside small-town America.
+However, the Albergue is located on a busy road heading out of town, which has a lot of restaurants and brings to mind the strips outside small-town America.

-We got in and soon discovered that most of the group we have been travelling with are here, including the two French ladies, the Italian, Peter and Sue, the Scandinavian lady, and the South Korean couple.
+We got in and soon discovered that most of the group we had been travelling with were here, including the two French ladies, the Italian, Peter and Sue, the Scandinavian lady, and the South Korean couple.
 A nice reunion.

-By the time we went to bed the Fitbit said I has walked 48,256 steps.
-I'm pretty sure that is a record for me do far.
+By the time we went to bed, the Fitbit said I had walked 48,256 steps.
+I'm pretty sure that is a record for me so far.

 ___________________________________________